Mammootty: Philanthropic and social causes

-In August 2014, Mammootty launched the My Tree Challenge, modeled after the Ice Bucket Challenge, which purports to encourage others to plant saplings, as the rules dictate that they should if challenged.
+In August 2014, Mammootty launched the My Tree Challenge, modelled after the Ice Bucket Challenge, which purports to encourage others to plant saplings, as the rules dictate that they should if challenged.
 The challenge was created by Abdul Manaf, an entrepreneur, and Imthias Kadeer, a travel photographer.
 Mammootty challenged Mohanlal and Shah Rukh Khan to take up the challenge.
 Kazhcha, organised by Mammootty Fans Welfare Association and Mammootty Times, in association with Little Flower Hospital and Research Centre and the Eye Bank Association of Kerala, is a venture to extend free eye care and treatment.
 One of the major activities related to this is the distribution of free spectacles to children.
 A special fund received from the office of the President of India will be utilised for this purpose.
 Free eye camps will also be conducted at various places in connection with this project.